neumino/neumino.github.io/movies.md

-### The Strange Ones
+### Scooby-Doo! &amp; Batman: The Brave and the Bold
-*Released on 2018-01-05, vote average 7*
+*Released on 2018-01-09, vote average 10*

-Mysterious events surround the travels of two brothers as they make their way across a remote American landscape.
-On the surface all seems normal, but what appears to be a simple vacation soon gives way to a dark and complex web of secrets.
-This is the feature film version of the 2011 short film going by the same name.
+Batman teams up with the Scooby gang when villains from both of their worlds unite to wreak havoc on the city.
+Featuring classic DC villains like the Joker, Catwoman, Harley Quinn and the Riddler  alongside heroes like Aquaman, Black Canary, and Plastic Man.
+Also featuring classic Scooby-Doo villains like the Ghost Clown, Space Kook, and Miner 49er.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/zfV2ERT4664?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Qf3xIcaCBEk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>